istudyatuni/kotync/README.md

 ## Compatibility

-- Can work with MySQL database from original server (not fully tested yet).
-See [Building](/docs/building.md).
+- Can work with MySQL database from original server.
+See [Building](/docs/install.md).

 ## Differences